Notebook source code:

 Graph Space Metric#

 on \(X/T\).
 Since the permutation group \(T\) is finite, \(d_{X/T}\) is a metric, and the graph space \(X/T\) is a geodesic space.
-In the implementation, we suppose that the default metric in the total space is the Frobenius norm between adjacency matrix.
+In the implementation, we suppose that the default metric in the total space is the Frobenius metric between adjacency matrix.

 In [13]: